monodot/knowledge-base/_articles/dnf.md

 - This error seems to happen randomly.
 The yum package database is corrupt?
 - Move the corrupt database and get the server to rebuild it: `mv /var/lib/rpm/__db* /tmp && rpm --rebuilddb && yum upgrade`

+### "package foo from repo conflicts with foo2 provided by repo2 from reponame"

+Run `sudo dnf install <package> --allowerasing`

 [^1]: https://dnf.readthedocs.io/en/latest/modularity.html